Raz3r-Hawk/HoloBreathe/GRADLE_FIX_COMPLETE.md

 ## Verification Checklist
 - [ ] Gradle sync completes without errors
-- [ ] No Java home path warnings
+- [ ] No native modules warnings
 - [ ] Project builds successfully
 - [ ] App installs and runs on device

-Your holographic breathing app is now properly configured for immediate Android Studio deployment with full Java/Gradle compatibility.
+Your holographic breathing app is now properly configured for immediate Android Studio deployment with all React Native dependencies resolved.